tkottary/raspberry-pi-3/AZGTI with Indi.md

 4. Launch Kstars and choose SynScan as the indi mount driver.
 ![Indi Mount Driver](https://github.com/tkottary/raspberry-pi-3/blob/master/kstars1.jpg)

-4. Configure the options as below.
+5. Configure the connection options  as below.
-Conncection mode as ethernet
+Connection mode as Ethernet
 IP address to 192.168.4.2 ( IP address of the device having synscan app) Port 11882
 Connection Type to TCP